 The Italian Misconception

 When I first informed my friends and family that I would be studying abroad in Italy for a month to study the Mediterranean Diet, their initial response was, “What are you going to eat?”
 They all know I have been gluten-free (GF) for a year and while they were excited for my opportunity, it was clear that images of pizza, pasta, and grains were flying through their heads.
+I was going to need some gluten free Italian recipes.

 I went into this program with a similar preconceived notion; that I would have to resort to eating vegetables, fruits, and meats or fish and, of course, gelato and restrain from indulging in the Italian cuisine as we know it in the United States.
 While I was aware that the Mediterranean Diet consisted of other foods besides gluten-containing grains, it is hard to fully understand the diet and the lifestyle it embodies without truly experiencing it.